Back To Top

 If you want a watch that looks as good as it performs, the A2 is a top-tier choice.
 Its clean white design is matched by an interface that is extremely easy to master.
 By pairing a responsive touch screen with four physical buttons, the A2 gives you multiple ways to access its deep feature set.
 We particularly liked the side buttons during testing which act as a fail-safe for scrolling through menus when your hands are sweaty or in the rain - particularly useful for our UK and Ireland based reviewers!
 The display’s adaptive brightness is a clever engineering touch that keeps the watch powered for up to 10 full hours of GPS play.

-As well as front, middle and back distances, you get the time, battery life, hole and par, yards or meters, and your current score.
+As well as front, middle, and back distances, you get the time, battery life, hole and par and your current score.
 It will also tell you the number of steps you’ve taken.
-Swipe to the side and you access the full color hole maps, and swipe again you can see a view of the green and its undulations.
+Swipe to the side and you can access the full-colour hole maps, and swipe again to see a close-up view of the green and its undulations.

-Admittedly the A2 is little more basic than the Voice Caddie T9 and the price reflects this, but for most golfers it provides more than enough information to select the right club on every shot.
+Admittedly, the A2 is a little more basic than the Voice Caddie T9, and the price reflects this, but for most golfers it provides more than enough information to select the right club on every shot.

 Best accompanying app